 Conduct, Diet & Habits

-Fruit Flies tend to be most active during the late spring, when it is warm and their is copious food available to them.
+Fruit Flies in North Carolina tend to be most active during the late spring, when it is warm and their is copious food available to them.
 Fruit flies are usually very common year-round if they stay indoors.

 How To Kill Fruit Flies